sathishmepco/Java-Interview-Programs/README.md

 1. Write a Java Program to find GCD of two given numbers. [[Solution]](InterviewPrograms/src/com/java/numbers/GCD.java)
 2. Write a java program to check whether given number is Armstrong Number or not.  [[Solution]](InterviewPrograms/src/com/java/numbers/ArmstrongNumber.java)
 3. Write a java program to Check if a Given number is Perfect Number. [[Solution]](InterviewPrograms/src/com/java/numbers/PerfectNumber.java)
+4. Check whether the given numbers are Amicable Numbers or NOT.

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>